galvisf/ModelerWSMF/README.md

 - *Galvis, F. A., Deierlein, G. G., Zsarnoczay3, A., and Molina Hutt, C., (2022).
 Seismic screening method for tall pre-Northridge welded steel moment frames based on the collapse risk of a realistic portfolio.
 (In preparation).*

 ## How can I use it?
 The first step of the modeling process is creating the frame input file in excel format and store it in the ***INPUTS*** folder.
-This file includes all the details of the frame to model (see example of irregular building for details).
+This file includes all the details of the frame to model (see examples in the **INPUTs** folder for details).
 The repository has three main scripts that use the supporting functions and databases stores in the ***SRC*** folder and the input excel file per frame to generate OpenSees models and run some analysis that help you check the model.

 - *main_ModelGenerator.m: Takes the input file for the frame and produces an OpenSees model that is stored in the ***OUTPUTS*** folder.